Loganair: Fleet development

 In June 2018, Loganair announced plans to add two additional Embraer ERJ-145 aircraft for summer 2019.
 The aircraft were to be transferred from sister company Flybmi, and would initially operate flights from Loganair's Glasgow base to Derry and Stornoway.
 Loganair also planned to use the Embraer ERJ-145 aircraft to launch new routes to European airports not previously served from Glasgow.
 In November 2018, the company announced that approximately twenty ATR 42 aircraft would be added to replace the Saab 2000 and Saab 340 aircraft in the third quarter of 2019.

 In April 2019, its Dornier 328 fleet was withdrawn and stored.
 Loganair returned the last of its Saab 2000 aircraft to the lessor on 25 March 2020.

 Its Saab 340s were retired in January 2024, to be replaced by eight new ATRs which will complement the existing ATR fleet.
 In January 2024, Loganair announced plans to introduce a hydrogen fuel cell-powered Britten-Norman BN-2 Islander on its Orkney island-hopping routes by 2027.
 The aircraft could be either a new build or a conversion of one of the airline's existing Islanders.

 In September 2024, Loganair announced that it was exploring use-cases for hybrid-electric aircraft as part of an exclusive partnership with manufacturer Heart Aerospace.

+At the 2026 Farnborough Airshow, the airline announced its intention to purchase five |BETA Technologies CTOL CX300 electric aircraft for use on its service in the Highlands and islands.